Home / FAQ

 The Research

 Yes — significantly.
 The same crop type grown under different conditions can vary up to 200-fold in antioxidant content.
 Farming practice, soil health, and variety selection are major drivers of this variation.
-This is not a fringe claim: it is well-established in peer-reviewed science and forms the foundation of our Growing Health white paper.
+This is not a fringe claim: it is well-established in peer-reviewed science and forms the foundation of our Growing Health Report.

 Yes.
 Growing Health is freely available as a PDF with no sign-up required.
 A companion Citations & Glossary document is also available for free.
 We share this openly because the problem affects everyone.